codeforsanjose/citysourced-api-simulator/_Docs/log_james.md

 * Converted Haversin function back to meters.
 Everyone uses meters...
 * Test OK.
 * Saved to GIT.
+* Improved CustomTime - will now set a "zero" instance of time.Time if the parse string is empty.
+* Added FindAddress() to data/data.go.
+Finds all reports within the specified search center point and radius.
+	* Added test cases for FindAddress() to data_test.go
+	* Test OK.
+* Renamed "geocode" package to "geo".
+* In request/getreports.go:
+	* The GetReportsByAddress struct was failing when parsing the XML, as some of the XML fields are blank.
+These were fields previously declared as int64, float64, and boolean - basically anything other than a string.
+Strings appear to be the only datatype that will successfully parse if the XML element is blank/empty.
+(Columns: Radius, MaxResults, IncludeDetails).
+SO...
+	* Converted ALL Exportable fields in GetReportsByAddress to string types, and added non-export versions with the original, required datatype.
+	* Added code to validate the string data, and parse it into the non-export fields.
+* Other miscellaneous fixes from moving code around.
+* In request/request_test.go, added several test cases and XML text for testing GetReportsByAddress().

 [2015.11.04 - Wed]